ImScientist/mlflow/README.md

 ./kubernetes.sh gcloud
 ```

 To test if the Mflow server is running you can run the experiment `python test/train.py` and verify that the results are logged in `localhost:8080`.
+In the experiment definition you will see that we are using the `GCS_CREDENTIALS` to store the artifacts in GCS.

 ### Resources